The European market potential for avocados

 The Netherlands: Your main trade hub for avocados

 The Netherlands is responsible for more than half of Europe’s avocado imports.
 The country is also the largest non-producing exporter of avocados in the world.
 Large volumes are re-exported to Germany, France and Scandinavian countries.
-And there are growing exports to Spain, Poland and many others.
+Exports are to Spain, Poland and many other countries are also growing.
 Dutch traders have become specialists in avocado ripening, packing and logistics.
-They are also used to working with different sustainability requirements of retail chains in Europe.
+They are also used to working with different sustainability requirements of European retail chains.

 Because of the leading role in avocado trade, the Dutch market is familiar with avocados and has a large consumer market.
-With a relatively small population of 17.5 million people it is among the top consumption countries in Europe.
-Dutch retailers offer a variety of avocados from pre-packaged, ready-to-eat avocados to small-size avocados in a net for home ripening (see figure 5 and 6 as examples).
+With a relatively small population of 17.6 million people, it is among the stronger consumption countries in Europe.
+Dutch retailers offer a variety of avocados from pre-packaged, ready-to-eat avocados to small-size avocados in a net for home ripening (see Figures 5 and 6 as examples).

-The Netherlands will remain a main trade hub for avocados.
-Over time its function may become more logistical and less commercial as other avocado specialists emerge throughout Europe.
+The Dutch import declined slightly in 2022.
+A possible reason for this is the growing direct trade with major markets, such as Germany and France.
+In the coming years, the Netherlands will remain a main trade hub for avocados.
+Over time, its function may become more logistical and less commercial as other avocado specialists emerge throughout Europe.

 Tips: